 Upcoming developments

-As said, Glowee is not yet in surplus but with over 4 million euros raised it survives very well.
-It counts on over 800 small investors who have bet on the company through a crowdfunding platform.
+As mentioned, Glowee is not yet profitable but with over 4 million euros collected survives very well.
+It counts on over 800 small investors who have bet on society through a crowdfunding platform.
 A big investor willing to take Glowee to the next level wouldn't hurt, though.